 - Inconsistency: you should be planning your next training session so you can stick to it.
-Many people tend to struggle to be active regularly and end up training 1x/week, then 3x/week, then not at all/week.
+Many people tend to struggle to be active regularly and end up training 1x/a week, then 3x/a week, then not at all/per week.
 Planning your next training session ahead can avoid “forgetting” that you have to train again.

 - Sleep deprivation: your body needs enough good sleep for it to repair properly, and to minimise the craving for unhealthy foods.

 - Protein-deficient diets: your body needs protein to recover from your training session and help build more muscle.

 - Eating highly processed foods: the food you are eating has to be of the very best quality (unprocessed) so you can get the most nutrients and get more out of your training sessions.

 - A dehydrated body: as much as a 1% level of dehydration will have a significant impact on your fitness.